 Additionally– even ignoring dynamic effects– there is very clearly not enough to redistribute.
 With egalitarian redistribution the world economy would have to quintuple for every person on the planet to be as well off as the average Dane.
 For every person to reach the line of poverty in the developed world ($30 a day), the world economy would have to double (pages 34-35).

 Most of the chapters begin with a shocking misleading headline that Ritchie contextualizes.
-For example, she begins the chapter on ocean plastics with a quote from the Washington Post claiming that ‘By 2050, there will be more plastic than fish in the world’s oceans, study says’ (page223).
+For example, she begins the chapter on ocean plastics with a quote from the Washington Post claiming that ‘By 2050, there will be more plastic than fish in the world’s oceans, study says’ (page 223).
 This statistic went viral in 2016 but is quickly undermined by Ritchie.
-The claim stems from a report from that year took two pieces of academic research and extrapolated their findings to the year 2050.
+The claim stems from a report from that year that took two pieces of academic research and extrapolated their findings to the year 2050.
 Neither researcher endorsed this reading and the researcher on the number of fish in the sea even found different results when he revisited his own study.
 Similar stories abound for topics like deforestation and soil degradation.

 In the introduction, Ritchie argues that these kind of headlines – and especially the more apocalyptic ones about climate change – manage to both undermine the credibility of scientists with the public and paralyze (or radicalize) those most concerned about the environment.

 The book is organized in a way that sets the broader issues assessed in each chapter in the author’s own experiences and past mistaken beliefs.
 While sometimes annoying, this humanizes the issues.
-It is compelling to see that a motivated environmentalist trained in the natural sciences used to not just recite but believe and act according to the very notions she discredits now.
+It is compelling to see that a motivated environmentalist trained in the natural sciences used to not just recite but truly believe in and act according to the very notions she discredits now.
 It also leads readers to buy into her claims about the sorts of individual actions that can actually have a positive impact.

 Seven of the eight chapters include a section detailing things to stress less about (the exception being the chapter on biodiversity that suggests that many worry too little about the topic).
 For instance, the chapter on plastics suggests that many worry too much about single use plastics like bags and especially plastic straws.
 Similarly, in the chapter on food production, she touts the benefits of plastic packaging on other serious environmental harms like the spoilage of carbon intense food.
 Approximately four percent of the carbon emissions of food comes from packaging (page 190).
 The real harm of plastics is when they enter our rivers and oceans.
 Of the 350 million tonnes of plastic waste generated per year, approximately one million tonnes of it enter oceans and virtually none of it is from countries like the UK (page 232).
 The solution to this in other countries is sealed landfills.
 Landfills are another thing we should worry less about.
 The idea that there isn’t enough space for landfills is hilarious when dealing with relevant numbers.
 All the plastic produced in history would fit in a landfill of normal depth covering 0.001 percent of the size of the world (page 253).